Bencaddyro/Savra/README.md

 - eval fn: clean cargo with map / sum
 - multi: better insert child in queue (not 1 by 1 but by batch) ?
 - node access hasmap: map[key] vs map.get(key).unwrap() syntax uniformaisation
+- replace hashmap for location & product to static array

 #### Futur work